PuffedRiceCrackers/QuiverToWeb/README.md

-# QuiverToWeb

-This is a web project started with the aim of mirroring [Quiver](https://happenapps.com/%29)'s appearance on a web page.
+This is a blog template made with the aim of mirroring [Quiver](https://happenapps.com/%29)'s appearance on a web page.
 It was based on a nice simple web template from [Truong Tran](https://codepen.io/truongtx-ccvn/pen/qLXGKV) and I added extra javascript code and python code so that it can accommodate Quiver html files seamlessly with little effort on the user side.

 ![enter image description here](https://i.imgur.com/FLkHTu0.gif)

 The backside was written in <b>[Python 3](https://www.python.org/downloads/)</b> with <b>[Flask](http://flask.palletsprojects.com/en/1.1.x/installation/#install-flask)</b> framework, so these should be installed before running the app.

-You can run the app as it is with all my notebooks, but of course, you want to show yours not mine!
+You can run the app as it is with included my notebooks, but of course we want to show yours not mine!
 So here's the instruction.

 ###  Instructions